Neon Underglow Laws

 Is bicycle or motorcycle underglow legal?

 We only review laws and provide information for cars (includes passenger vehicles, sedans, vans, SUVs, pickup trucks).
-Motorbikes are not included in our categorization, but in states where motorcycle underglow is mentioned in laws we have made a special note.
+Motorbikes are not included in our categorization, but we included a special note in states where motorcycle underglow is specifically mentioned in laws.
 Consult your state laws or other resources before installing any after-market lighting on other vehicles.

 I received a citation, can I fight it?